RocketsAreNostalgic/tnyGmaps/README.md

 # Tiny Google Maps Plugin
 ---
-This is a development plugin for integrating google maps into posts and pages using GoogleMaps API v 3.
+This is a development plugin for integrating google maps into posts and pages using GoogleMaps API v3.

 The plugin requires a Google API key, with the following services enabled: https://console.developers.google.com
     Google Maps JavaScript API